brendanhay/numbersd/README.md

 * `/numbersd.json` JSON representation of the `.whisper` format above

-The `.whisper` response type is intended to be used from Nagios or other monitoring tools to connect directly to a `NumbersD` instance running alongside an applicaiton.
+The `.whisper` response type is intended to be used from Nagios or other monitoring tools to connect directly to a `NumbersD` instance running alongside an application.

 There are a number of `check_graphite` Nagios NPRE plugins available which should work identically to pointing directly at an instance of Graphite.